neondatabase/website/content/docs/introduction/plans.md

 - _Autosuspend_ (disabled entirely or up to **7 days**)
 - Customer-owned S3

-Enterprise plan users have access to **Enterprise** support, which includes everything offered with the **Priority** plan plus retail customer support, Customer Success Team support, and SLAs.
+Enterprise plan users have access to **Enterprise** support, which includes everything offered with the **Priority** plan plus SLAs.
 For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

 If you are interested in exploring an _Enterprise_ plan with Neon, you can [request an enterprise trial](/enterprise#request-trial) or [get in touch with our sales team](/contact-sales).